 Certified Palm Oil Free dog shampoos

-Orangutan Alliance and the International Palm Oil Free Certification Trademark Programme (POFCAP) certified these dog shampoos Palm Oil Free.
+Orangutan Alliance and the International Palm Oil Free Certification Trademark (POFCAP) certified these dog shampoos Palm Oil Free.
 We discuss this more in pet products without palm oil.

 It’s important to note, most ingredient names for palm oil do not include “palm” in the name.
 This is why it’s important to choose certified Palm Oil Free products.
 Other companies can make claims, but there are hundreds of alternate names for palm oil ingredients.
 Even if you see the ingredients on the label, most times, it doesn’t spell out the source.
 There are hundreds of alternate names it goes by.